BOCHK Science and Technology Innovation Prize FAQs

 D-7 What if I am a nominator and another person nominates me in parallel?

-That is acceptable as long as you are not submitting your own nomination.
+That is acceptable as long as you are not nominating yourself.

 E. Nominee